-Knowing how to successfully negotiate lower interest rates on your debt is an asset.
-Paying off debt can be difficult.
+Knowing how to negotiate lower interest rates on your debt successfully is an asset.
+However, paying off debt can be difficult.
 It often requires months of persistence, making payments on time, strict budgeting, and frugality.
 It’s not a fun experience.

 If you don’t like the idea of living frugally while paying off debt, look into ways to pay it off faster.
 Most of the time, this entails sending more money towards your debt, but there is another way to speed up your debt repayment, and that’s by lowering the credit card interest rates on your debt.

 By lowering your interest rates, you’ll spend less money paying your creditors and more money reducing your loan principal, which is what brings you closer to financial freedom.